ADHD shows an aberrant response to expected reward as well as to received reward.

 Cerebellum

 1.3.
-Ventral anterior thalamus in reward expectancy: underactivated in ADHD¶
+Ventral anterior thalamus in reward anticipation: underactivated in ADHD¶

-Cues that predicted reward caused greater activation in the ventral anterior thalamus in the control group than cues that did not predict reward, whereas in ADHD, just the opposite, cues that predicted reward caused less activation than cues that did not predict reward.
+In the control group, cues that predicted a reward caused greater activation in the ventral anterior thalamus than cues that did not predict a reward, while, conversely, in ADHD, cues that predicted a reward caused less activation than cues that did not predict a reward.

 1.4.
-OFC activity in reward expectancy: increased in ADHD¶
+OFC activity in reward anticipation: increased in ADHD¶

-An fMRI study found a significant signal increase in OFC to large versus small expected rewards in all subjects.
-Responses were significantly stronger in ADHD and also correlated with hyperactivity/impulsivity.
-High cognitive ability normalized OFC responses.
+An fMRI study found a significant signal increase in the OFC to large compared to small expected rewards in all test subjects.
+In ADHD, the responses were significantly stronger and also correlated with hyperactivity / impulsivity.
+High cognitive abilities normalized the OFC responses.

 1.5.
-Further changes during reward and loss expectancy in early childhood stress¶
+Further changes during reward and loss expectation in early childhood stress¶

 Early childhood stress correlated with